quicwg/base-drafts/draft-ietf-quic-transport.md

 : Packets with a short header always include a 1-RTT protected payload.

-The header form and connection ID field of a short header packet are version-independent.
+The header form and connection ID field, if present, of a short header packet areversion-independent.
 The remaining fields are specific to the selected QUIC version.
 See {{QUIC-INVARIANTS}} for details on how packets from different versions of QUIC are interpreted.

 ## Version Negotiation Packet {#packet-version}

-A Version Negotiation packet is inherently not version-specific, and does not use the long packet header (see {{long-header}}.
+A Version Negotiation packet is inherently not version-specific, and does not use the long packet header (see {{long-header}}).
 Upon receipt by a client, it will appear to be a packet using the long header, but will be identified as a Version Negotiation packet based on the Version field having a value of 0.